Want to become a trusted adviser? Looking to gain a professional qualification right away? University not for you?

 Being part of a dynamic global firm driven by independent thinkers, we provide high quality business and financial advice to a wide range of clients in countries all over the world.

 Right from the start, you’ll develop relationships built on credibility and trust with clients across a wide range of sectors.
 As you will get to spend time with clients in their offices, you’ll get to the heart of how they work and what challenges they face.
 You’ll learn how to provide the business and financial advice they need to grow and make the right decisions about the future.
+With a relentless focus on quality and integrity, we help our clients to flourish.

 We’re the number one supplier of public sector audit services to local governments and the NHS and you could specialise in public sector audit dealing with government departments, public services and local authorities.
 Not only can you make a difference to your clients, you will make a difference to vital health and public services that improve lives up and down the country and help to create environments where businesses and people flourish.